MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - Labels are displayed from the **Protect** button on the Office ribbon, in addition to displaying on the Information Protection bar.

-- Native protection for the following Visio file types: .vsdx, .vsdm, .vssx, .vssm, .vstx, .vstm
+- Native protection for the following Visio file types: .vsdm, .vsdx, .vssm, .vssx, .vstm, .vstx

 - Support for advanced client configurations that you configure in the Azure portal.
 These configurations include the following: